The EURO Program will support both full and micro-EURO projects during the Fall 2022 semester.

 The Early Undergraduate Research Opportunity (EURO) program is intended to provide Buffalo State students with an early undergraduate research/scholarly/creative experience by serving as an assistant.
 Recruited students would support more advanced students (undergraduate and/or graduate) or the faculty member's research/scholarly/creative activities.

 The EURO program strives to broaden participation and support the college's efforts to engage early-career students and increase retention, especially of those who have demonstrated strong performance in their coursework at Buffalo State.
 Proposals that strongly align with these goals are encouraged and will be more competitive for available funding.

 Proposals will be reviewed for completeness, quality of the experience for the student (based on their level of engagement with the project, other students (if applicable) and the faculty mentor), and faculty mentoring plan and prior experience mentoring undergraduates conducting research/scholarly/creative activities.

-Stipends will be provided to faculty members to support the development of new courses and/or revision of existing courses to include a substantial undergraduate research, scholarly, or creative component.
-The expected outcome is submission of a course revision or new course proposal to the College Senate Curriculum Committee and teaching the course.
+Awards up to $1,000 will be made to faculty members to support the development of new courses and/or revision of existing courses to include a substantial undergraduate research, scholarly, or creative component.
+The expected outcome is the submission of a course revision or new course proposal to the College Senate Curriculum Committee and teaching the course.
 This program is not intended to support minor revisions to courses that already include a research component.
-Lower-level and upper-level courses are eligible and courses targeting specific student audiences (e.g, non-majors, pre-majors, majors) are acceptable.
+Lower-level and upper-level courses are eligible and courses targeting specific student audiences (e.g, early-career, nonmajors, pre-majors, majors) are acceptable.
 Courses intended to engage early-career students and increase the retention of first and second-year students are especially encouraged and should be designed to provide first- and second-year students with opportunities to learn about the research/scholarly/creative process and conduct course-based research.